supalarry/lem_in/README.md

 # Lem_in
 Lem_in is a project involving shortest path problem.
 It is about moving N amount of ants from a specific start room to a specific end room.
 Antfarm consists of many rooms and each room can be connected to unlimited amount of other rooms.
 Notably, while ants are being moved only one ant at a time can be within a room.
+The solution consists of finding paths that result in least amount of steps required to move all ants from start to end.
+Step is defined as moving all ants that have free next room in their path at the same time.

 ## Getting Started
 To create a executable that finds smallest amount of steps to get N ants from A to B, run **make** in root folder to get executable called **lem_in**.
 The executable receives input file to start solving it.